-I have added this section due to the overwhelming response of people who have experienced Laughing (Gelastic) Syncope and the alarm, fear, and concern it has caused.
+I have added this section due to the overwhelming response of people who have experienced laughter-induced (gelastic) syncope—and the alarm, fear, and concern it has caused.

-PLEASE SEE YOUR PHYSICIAN if it really worries you.
-He may be able to explain what is happening during the episode better than I have, and you can ask questions.
-He may even be able to advise how to prevent an episode.
+Please see your physician if it really worries you!
+Your doctor will be able to explain what is happening during the episode better than I have, and you can ask questions.
+He or she may even be able to advise how to prevent an episode.
 We can't walk around being afraid to laugh.

 You take care!!!